zeh/snowflake/README.md

 * Allow job title selection with sorting based on stronger categories
 * Tweak and create a Work&Co-specific ladder
-* Add archetype calculation
-* Deploy to netlify
 * Allow loading external JSON files
+* Add labels for category in chart/track list